-Term Definition achieve value with relevant money value with money in this document refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities fitness for purpose of the proposal in contributing to government objectives that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved, and the potential grantee's relevant experience and performance history.
-Administering entity when an entity that is not responsible for the policy is responsible for the administration of part or all of the grant administration processes assessment criteria are the specified principles or standards against which applications will be judged.
-These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings completion date the expected date that the grant activity must be completed and the grant spent by date of effect can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
-Assessment Criteria may apply in addition to eligibility criteria Commonwealth entity a Department of State, or a Parliamentary Department, or a listed entity or a body corporate established by a law of the Commonwealth.
-See subsections 10(1) and (2) of the PGPA Act Commonwealth Grants Rules and Guidelines (CGRGs) establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
-Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration
+Term Definition accountable authority see subsection 12(2) of the Public Governance, Performance and Accountability Act 2013 administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes assessment criteria are the specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings. commencement date the expected start date for the grant activity completion date the expected date that the grant activity must be completed and the grant spent by contracted service provider A contracted service provider is a person who is a party to a Commonwealth contract or is a party to a subcontract with a contracted service provider and is responsible for the provision of goods or services under contract, either directly or indirectly. co-sponsoring entity when two or more entities are responsible for the policy and the appropriation for outcomes associated with it date of effect can be the date on which a grant agreement is signed or a specified starting date.
+Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
+Eligibility criteria should be developed to enable objective validation and are either 'met' or 'not met'.
+Assessment criteria may apply in addition to eligibility criteria.
+Commonwealth entity a Department of State, or a Parliamentary Department, or a listed entity or a body corporate established by a law of the Commonwealth.
+See subsections 10(1) and (2) of the PGPA Act Commonwealth Grants Rules and establish the overarching Commonwealth grants policy framework Principles 2024 (CGRPs) and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
+Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration.